Similarities And Differences, Full Review!

 A guitalele (sometimes spelled guitarlele or guilele), also known as a kīkū, is a cross between an old-style guitar & a tenor or baritone ukulele & “a 1/4 size” guitar.

-It is tuned similar to a regular guitar.
+It is tuned similarly to a regular guitar.
 The sound, with a capo at the 5th fret, is often mentioned as being the same as that of a classical guitar.

 Hopefully, we highlighted the most important features together with the similarities and differences between these two instruments (guitalele and ukulele).